Project-MONAI/monai-deploy-workflow-manager/CONTRIBUTING.md

 Documentation for MONAI Deploy Workflow Manager is located at `docs/` and requires [DocFX](https://dotnet.github.io/docfx/) to build.

+- *docs/index.md*: documentation landing page
+- *docs/setup/*: component installation & configuration pages
+- *docs/api/rest*: RESTful APIs

+Note: *docfx* generated C# APIs based on [XML documentation comments](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/) written in the source code.
+To configure which C# projects to include in the documentation, edit the **metadata>src>files** section in the *docs/docfx.json* file.

 Please follow the [instructions](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool) to install Mono and download the DocFX command-line tool to build the documentation.

 ```bash
 [path-to]/docfx.exe docs/docfx.json
 ```
+##### Updating Changelog

+The changelog is located in `docs/changelog.md` and should be updated for every release to include new features, bug fixes and breaking changes.

 #### Automatic code formatting